Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 **Resource Script Directories** - The paths to the directories where you want to scan for C# resource scripts to register as custom resources.
 By default, it only contains "res://".

-**Resource Prototype Directories** - The paths to the directories where you want to scan for the "template" resource files.
+**Resource Prototype Directories** - The paths to the directories where you want to scan for the prototype resource files, which serve as templates for the Plugin to build new resources off of.

 **Search Type** - The method used to gather custom C# resource scripts.